timray674/website-content/post/node/npm-fix-missing-write-access-error/index.md

 Running this path will make the folder *yours*, so you can safely run your `npm install -g <package>` commands!

 Pay attention to the folder listed by the error message.
 If it's different, update the `chown` command accordingly.

+> This tip applies to single user systems.
+On a multi-user system, you might want to create a dedicated directory for npm modules, see <https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally>.